textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 > **Note**:  Make sure to be aware of any indents\tabs.
 Python  treats indents\tabs with specific syntactical meaning.

-1. Now, select the Run button on the right side of the cell, and select **Run cell**.
+1. Now, select the Run button on the right side of the cell and select **Run cell**.

    ![A cell in a Databricks Notebook is displayed, and the Run menu is visible with Run Cell highlighted in the menu.](media/azure-databricks-notebook-run-cell.png 'Datebricks Notebook run cell')